mojila/mojila-homelab-me/README.md

 After installation, your Orange Pi will automatically:
 - Power on Bluetooth at boot
 - Set the device name to "MyHomelab"
-- Make the device always pairable (no timeout)
+- Make the device pairable for 1 minute
 - Make the device always discoverable (no timeout)
 - Set up a default Bluetooth agent